 Your sitemap is simply a list of the pages on your website, which Google will use to categorise your website and understand its relevance.
 Google will use your sitemap to crawl your website, going through your content to understand what your website is all about.
 This means you need to have pages on your website that cover the topics most relevant to your customers, so you can show Google what you are all about.
 It’s important you have a sitemap that shows Google where you are based as well, so its algorithm knows to show your website to people who are searching in your area.

-“Google is like a filing cabinet” says Nathan Kelsey, director of Make Me Local.
+“Google is like a filing cabinet” says Jake.
 “It stores information about your website, so it can return the pages that are relevant to people’s searches.
 You’ll need to show Google what you are about and where you are based, and your site map is an excellent tool for doing this.
 For example, you might have a page about the different branches of your business and the locations they are based in, showing Google your locality.”

 Step three: writing the right content

 Content is one of the most important elements of your website.
 It gives your website visitors all the information they need, it shows you are an authority in your field – and it shows where you are based.
 If Google has you marked out as a key business in a specific area, then your business is more likely to rank for search terms that include that location.

 “Your content indicates to Google, and to customers, where you work, and where your services are available” says William, Make Me Local’s custodian of content.
 “It’s important you give an accurate picture of your location in your content.
 You might describe the areas where you work, or you might make references to your local area in another way.
 There are lots of sophisticated content techniques you can use to improve local SEO.”

 Step four: creating a website loved by real, human people